-Castleton was among 83 institutions to receive, for the first time, the Carnegie Foundation Community Engagement Classification announced by the New England Resource Center for Higher Education in January.
+Castleton was among 83 institutions to receive, for the first time, the Carnegie Foundation Community Engagement Classification announced by the New England Resource Center for Higher Education.
 The distinction pushes Castleton to the forefront in Vermont as many colleges and universities endeavor to make strides in community engagement.

 The classification recognizes schools that have demonstrated deep engagement with local, regional, national, and global communities, making a difference in communities while revitalizing their civic and academic mission.
 An additional 157 institutions were re-classified during this round.